ohasis/eng100dr-planetflip/Team-Contract.md

 - I want to create a game that lets more people know and learn about the SDGs.

 **Umar**
 - I hope to use Construct3 to create a mobile game that will increase awareness for positive climate actions.

+**Jerson**
+- I aim to design a game that helps create awareness on climate change

 ## Values
 - Maintaining open communication among the group